-The last two years we organized and played an ASIAN MASTERS SKAT TOURNAMENT with totally nearly 100 players from all over Asia and even some from Germany and from the USA.
+The last years we organized and played an ASIAN MASTERS SKAT TOURNAMENT with totally nearly 100 players from all over Asia and even some from Germany and from the USA.
 Apart from a single competition we also have a team competition.
-For those who are interested in the results please find attached excel file showing the results in 2012 and 2013.

 From total six tournaments the best three are counting in the same way as last year also this year.

 Due to perfect arrangements carried out by the GERMAN CLUB staff and management in the last years, our Asian Skat group chose to have the final tournament no longer in Hongkong but starting from last year in Manila.

 Therefore and as both players and teams from several different locations will be competing not only for the Manila trophy but also for the overall team and singles title, we expect that in 2014 the group of participants will again increase to achieve another record attendance.

 Thanks to our sponsor Christian Reincke, we play twice a year for another trophy at the German Club, which is called HAND GOTTES POKAL.
 The next one will be played this year in March/April – exact date to be announced.

 Due to his sometimes amazing card playing skills, including some David Copperfield like expositions and as the Winner of the 2011 Taipei Skat title and as the first winner of his own tournament, Christian is also known as the “HAND GOTTES”.

 Since 2012 this tournament has been held twice a year at the German Club and among German card players we usually also have some of our Swiss friends joining in.